rlucente-se-jboss/redhawksdr-container/README.md

 To build the container image, first install a minimal RHEL 7 system.
-After rebooting the newly installed system, copy the contents of this repository to the system, register the subscription, and then update the base packages:
+After rebooting the newly installed system, copy the contents of this repository to the system.
+Use the `01-setup-rhel.sh` script to register the subscription and update the base packages:

     cd /path/to/redhawksdr-container
     sudo ./01-setup-rhel.sh

 where `/path/to/redhawksdr-container` matches where you placed the contents of this repository on the RHEL 7 system.
-Reboot the system since the kernel may have been updated.
+Reboot the system since the kernel packages may have been updated.

     sudo reboot